tucats/gopackages/functions/README.md

 as needed.
 The first value in the argument list determines the type that all the remaining items will be coerced to.

+### append(array, items...)
+You can use the `append` function to add items to an array.
+The first argument is the source array to which data is to be appended.
+If the first argument is not an array, a new array is constructed containing that value.

+The subsequent arguments are added to the array, and the resulting array is returned as the new value.
+If you add in an array, the array becomes a single new member of the resulting array.
+You can use the `...` operator after the array name to cause it to be flattened out to be individual arguments, as if you has passed in each array member independantly.

+### delete(v, k)
+The `delete` function is used to efficiently remove an element from an array, or remove a field from a structure.
+The second argument is either the zero-based array index to delete, or a string value that describes the name of the field to be removed from the structure.

+    a := [101, 102, 103, 104]
+    b := delete(a, 2)           \\ Result is [101, 102, 104]

+    a := { name: "Tom", age:55 }
+    a = delete(a, "age")         \\ Result is { name: "Tom" }

+You cannot use the delete function with anything other than a struct or array item.

 ### len(string)
 Return the length of the argument.
 The meaning of length depends on the